 "Phonics is fun because it helps me learn lots of sounds"

-At Aspin Park we use the Read Write Inc. phonics scheme which is used by more than a quarter of the UK's primary schools.
+At Aspin Park Academy we use the Read Write Inc. (RWI) programme to get children off to a flying start with their reading.
 Phonics is the ability to convert a letter or a group of letters into sounds that are then blended into a word.
-The scheme is designed to create fluent readers, confident speakers and willing writers.
-Children learn to read accurately and then fluently so they can focus on developing their skills in comprehension, vocabulary and spelling.
-Through Read Write Inc. phonics children learn a simple alphabetic code followed by a more complex code in Year One.
-All reading books progress cumulatively, matched to the sounds children are learning and already know.
+Children learn to read accurately and then fluently so they can focus on developing their skills in comprehension.
+At the start of EYFS children learn a simple alphabetic code followed by a more complex code in Year One.

 Children are taught to: